pestras/microservice/README.md

   }
 }
 ```
-*Note: auth method should return or resolve to null when passed, returned or resolved value is consedered as failure*
+*Note: Auth method should return or resolve to null when passed, returned or resolved value is consedered as failure*

 ## USE DECORATOE